lbaehren/CMakeModules/README.md

 moving around between different software projects, but which also might be useful to a wider audience.

+## Testing

+You can test the provided modules via the provided CMakeLists.txt script, which will set up a simple project including the modules:

+    mkdir build
+    cd build
+    cmake ..

 ## Links

 * CMake (www.cmake.org)